 CWU is a residential university with most students living on or near campus.
-Its variety of residence halls and apartments can house more than 3,000 students.
-CWU's 18 separate on-campus residence halls offer students a variety of quality living experiences.
+Its variety of residence halls and apartments can house 2,800 students.
+CWU's residence halls offer students a variety of quality living experiences.

 The residences are within a few minutes walk of any classroom, library, or dining hall, which offers considerable convenience and flexibility to students' daily lives.
 Residence Hall staff provide crisis intervention as well as educational, cultural, social, and community services programs; as well as coordinating behavioral problem-solving interventions in cooperation with the Office of the Vice President for Student Affairs.

 The residence halls offer a diverse selection of communities and environments.
-There are 18 residence halls which house 35 to 250 occupants ranging from two to nine stories.
-Each residence hall offers programs and environments to enrich and augment classroom experiences.
+The residence halls which house 35 to 250 occupants offer programs and environments to enhance classroom experiences.
 Furniture, basic FM-TV cable service, Internet hookup, basic telephone service, utilities and coin-operated laundry facilities are also provided.
 Many halls have their own pool table, piano, or ping-pong table.
 All residence halls are smoke free.

-Computer labs and fitness centers staffed with trained attendants are available in residence halls at various convenient locations throughout the campus.
-Exercise equipment includes free and universal weights, exercycles, rowing machines, stair climbers, cross-country ski machines and sound systems.
+Computer labs and fitness centers staffed with trained attendants are available to all students at various convenient locations throughout the campus.
+Exercise equipment includes free and universal weights, exercycles, stair climbers, cross-country ski machines and sound sysems.
 Additionally, Math and English "help labs" staffed by experienced tutors are available.
-Peer mentors also assist new students in understanding the academic requirements and classes of the University.

-In the belief that the University is a total learning experience, Central requires all freshmen who are single and under twenty-one (21) years of age to live on-campus, in the the residence halls, for one academic year.
-Running Start students under twenty-one (21) years of age, regardless of class standing, must also fulfill the Live-In Requirement.
+In the belief that the University is a total learning experience, Central requires all freshmen who are single and under twenty (20) years of age to live on-campus, in the the residence halls, for one academic year.
+Running Start students under twenty (20) years of age, regardless of class standing, must also fulfill the Live-In Requirement.

 Central Washington University also maintains approximately 500 apartments (studio, one, two, or three bedrooms) designed for single students and students with families.
 The apartment complexes offer activities for residents which focus on the needs and priorities of their residents.
 Single student complexes feature programs and facilities which assist students in developing healthy, independent lifestyles.
 These programs might include wellness, self-defense, cultural awareness, lifestyle planning, career planning, and recreation.
 The communities in the family-student apartment complexes enjoy programming and activities tailored for the needs and interests of families and older students.
 Many activities for children and families are presented such as: holiday events, child safety awareness programs, domestic violence programs, and career planning.